jwidess/grab-o-scope/README.md

     4. Add your new Grabber class to GrabOScope.KNOWN_GRABBERS.

 #### Not a Python expert?
-If you have a specific oscilliscope that you want supported, do the following to capture detailed debugging information about the connected instrument(s):
+If you have a specific oscilloscope that you want supported, do the following to capture detailed debugging information about the connected instrument(s):
 ```bash
 grab_o_scope.py --trace
 ```
-Copy the resulting output and create a new issue in https://github.com/rdpoor/grab-o-scope/issues with a subject of "Requesting support for \<oscilliscope make and model\>.
-When possible, include a link to online programming documentation for your oscilliscope.
+Copy the resulting output and create a new issue in https://github.com/rdpoor/grab-o-scope/issues with a subject of "Requesting support for \<oscilloscope make and model\>.
+When possible, include a link to online programming documentation for your oscilloscope.

 We cannot promise that your instrument will get support, but with luck some good netizen will take up the challenge.